donavanyieh/Daily-Attention-UI/README.md

 ```

 # Disclaimer
-UI is vibe coded.
+UI is vibe coded, I can't guarantee scalability or code cleanliness.
 You have to define your own db, either locally, or using BigQuery.
 Either way, it's your own DB, and I have no access to it.